Make the most of valuable tax allowances

 - Investment service fee of 0.52% for providing ongoing support in relation to your investment portfolio.

-- Platform fee of 0.13% for running the online services that hold your investments.
+- Platform charge of 0.13% for running the online services that hold your investments.

-- Fund fee of up to 0.10% for the operation of each of the funds within your investment portfolio.
+- Fund charge of up to 0.11% for the operation of each of the funds within your investment portfolio.

 There may be further transaction costs within the underlying funds, and Hubwise (our SIPP provider) might charge adhoc servicing fees.